MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 The operator can be deployed via helm chart:

 1. Run `helm repo add maibornwolff https://maibornwolff.github.io/hybrid-cloud-postgresql-operator/` to prepare the helm repository.
+2. Run `helm install hybrid-cloud-postgresql-operator-crds maibornwolff/hybrid-cloud-postgresql-operator-crds` to install the CRDs for the operator.
-2. Run `helm install hybrid-cloud-postgresql-operator maibornwolff/hybrid-cloud-postgresql-operator -f values.yaml` to install the operator.
+3. Run `helm install hybrid-cloud-postgresql-operator maibornwolff/hybrid-cloud-postgresql-operator -f values.yaml` to install the operator.

 Configuration of the operator is done via helm values.
 For a full list of the available values see the [values.yaml in the chart](./helm/hybrid-cloud-postgresql-operator/values.yaml).
 These are the important ones: